1999

 ● 9-13-1999: My father and I are in the process of moving.
 We must be out of this condominium by 12-15-1999.
 The moving process is something I’ve put off for a long time.
 But I’ve started, and have been going through my possessions, trying to organize them to get ready to move.
 I’m throwing away many things.
 I’m also cleaning out a storage locker where I keep old case files, going through the older files, keeping a few selected papers as memorabilia and discarding the rest.
 In the process, I’ve come to see the value of things as memorabilia that are otherwise worthless.
 Memorabilia helps keep us connected with the rest of our lives.
 It reminds us of where we’ve been, what we’ve done, experienced.
 In going through some of these files, on 9-10-1999, which files I was intensely involved with 8 to 14 years ago, sweet feelings of nostalgia for that time in my life washed over me like a drug.

 ● Lately I’m bothered by the realization that there are so few photographs of me at various ages, not so much for my own sake, but for posterity.
-Yet, sometimes I have doubts that I’ll ever be remembered by the world at all, let alone as a great writer, let alone as . . .
+Yet, sometimes I have doubts that I’ll be remembered by the world at all, let alone as a great writer, let alone as . . .
 Am I just deluded, flattering myself?

 ● Much of what I write (for example, much of the material in this Diary) I don’t take the time to polish; I write it just to make a rough note of the basic content.